-Districts and charter schools should be proactive in communicating with multilingual families.
-Information should be provided to families in their preferred language(s) and there should be clear outreach strategies that include connecting through community organizations, bilingual/bicultural staff, community elders, and planned calling trees.
+Districts and charter schools need to be proactive in communicating with multilingual families.
+Information must be provided to families in their preferred language(s) and there should be clear outreach strategies that include connecting through community organizations, bilingual/bicultural staff, community elders, and planned calling trees.
+This should include identifying one or more individual points of contact for students and families when they have trouble reaching their main teacher or accessing online platforms.
 Districts and charters should have sufficient bilingual/bicultural staff to reach out to all families in order to collect feedback and input on the hybrid learning practices.
-Attendance policies should be reviewed in order to collaboratively build trust and engagement with families.
+Attendance policies should be reviewed with multilingual learner families in order to collaboratively build trust and engagement.
 (For example, defining attendance by logging on to a computer session could lead to non-engagement.
 This would be compounded by a punitive approach to engagement and should never include law enforcement, threats regarding immigration status, court involvement, etc.).
 Additionally, districts and charter schools should prioritize funds towards providing access to technology and internet access for traditionally marginalized communities in order to address and not exacerbate existing achievement gaps.